What is septicemia?

 Escherichia coli (E. coli)

-Chronic medical conditions such as diabetes, cancer, lung disease, immune system disorders, and kidney disease
+Having a chronic health condition such as diabetes, cancer, lung disease, weakened immune system, or kidney disease

-People with sepsis often develop a hemorrhagic rash?a cluster of tiny blood spots that look like pinpricks in the skin.
-If untreated, these gradually get bigger and begin to look like fresh bruises.
+People with septicemia often have a skin rash (hemorrhagic rash).
+It is a cluster of tiny blood spots that look like pinpricks in the skin.
+If not treated, these gradually get bigger and begin to look like fresh bruises.
 These bruises then join together to form larger areas of purple skin damage and discoloration.

 Lose interest in food and surroundings